Manaakitanga

 Nau Mai Haere Mai,

-As Acting Principal of Onslow College, I am delighted to extend a warm welcome to our community.
+As Principal of Onslow College, I am delighted to extend a warm welcome to our community.
 Onslow College prides itself on providing an exceptional educational environment, where every student is empowered to achieve their full potential and grow into confident, and valued members of Aotearoa, New Zealand.

 Our school is built upon a strong set of values that are the foundation of everything we do: